isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-folk-tales-from-asia.md

 <img style="width:70%" src="/images/vol-10-issue-1/folktales/Pang_Tao.jpg">
 The eight hand-coloured plates of the legendary immortals framed in silk brocades in <i>Pang Tao (Flat Peaches): Eight Fairies Festival</i> breathe life into the characters and story.</div>

 The traditional style of papercutting is also typical of Chinese culture.
 The art of cutting paper designs in China developed during the Han and Wei periods before iron tools and paper were even invented.
 Papercutting is a technique of cutting an image out of paper.
 The final image is formed by the contrast of the solid parts that remain and the negative spaces that have been cut out.
-Legend has it that Emperor Wu of the Han Dynasty (156–87 BC) missed Lady Li, his favourite concubine who had died so much that he had a figure of her carved in hemp paper to summon her spirit back.
+Legend has it that Emperor Wu of the Han Dynasty (156–87 BC) missed Lady Li, his favourite concubine who had died, so much that he had a figure of her carved in hemp paper to summon her spirit back.
 This was perhaps the earliest mention of a papercut.[^3]

 During the Ming and Qing dynasties, the art of papercutting reached its peak.
 The technique was applied for embellishing folk lanterns, fans and embroidered fabrics.
 Today, papercutting remains a very popular folk art, a distinctive feature of Chinese culture and is commonly used for decorations.
 Papercutting is also used to illustrate Chinese literature.
 In <i>Six Chinese Brothers</i>, published in 1979, the author Cheng Houtien brings the ancient tale to life with red and black papercut illustrations using the scissor cutting technique.